 Recommended lodging in Washburn is at the North Coast Inn or the Washburn Inn and camping at Memorial Park.

-There will be more information coming for this page and the plans for the weekend will have details in the Overnight section.
+More information and the plans for the weekend are located in the Overnight section.

 Tour de Tonka